Medically reviewed on Oct 11, 2018

 When to see a doctor

 As the vitreous separates or peels off the retina, it may tug on the retina with enough force to create a retinal tear.
-Left untreated, fluid from the vitreous cavity can pass through the tear into the space behind the retina, causing the retina to become detached.
+Left untreated, the liquid vitreous can pass through the tear into the space behind the retina, causing the retina to become detached.

 The following factors increase your risk of retinal detachment: